Intro

 Many people aren't even sure if they own LTCi.
 Check out this survey.

-And even for those who do, understanding the product isn’t easy—most scored an F+ on a quiz about LTCi knowledge (which begs a bigger question: Is an F+ really a thing?).
+And even for those who do, understanding the product isn’t easy—most scored an F+ on a quiz about LTCi knowledge (which begs the question: Is an F+ a thing?).

 Insurance can be a valuable tool as you work toward your LTC goals: Learn about options, Talk with family, and Create a plan.
-In this overview, we’ll introduce posts from this topic, each breaking down complex ideas in plain English for easy understanding.
+In this overview, we’ll break down key posts from this topic, explaining everything in plain English.

 We’ve got lots of posts on our Insurance topic.
 If you'd like a guided tour, just hit the 'next post' button at the bottom of this (and every) post.